-Internship Opportunity: Development & External Relations
+Internship Opportunity: Office of the President – Development & Communications

 - Provide administrative and logistical support and research assistance in preparation for the President’s Leadership Council meeting and Leadership for the Americas Awards Gala;

 - Assist with profile research and help coordinate mailings of solicitation letters;

 - Assist with the monitoring of communication analytics using applications such as Google Analytics;